 Division as the Inverse Operation of Multiplication

 Of the four operations, division is the most troublesome for young students.
 Full understanding of division tends to lag well behind the other operations.
-For many children opportunities to explore the concept with concrete materials are curtailed well before they perceive the relationships between division and the other four operations.
+For many children opportunities to explore the concept with concrete materials are curtailed well before they perceive the relationships between division and the other three operations.
 One such relationship, the inverse relationship between division and multiplication, can be effectively illustrated using arrays.